You may have learned that natural foods decompose in nature; Glacier National Park reminds us why it's a bad idea.

 "‘Natural’ food items are also usually not so natural.
 Apples, bananas, oranges, etc are not native to Glacier National Park.
 If eaten by wildlife it will likely not digest well since these animals are not accustomed to these foods.
 Fruit and vegetable seeds that end up on the ground could result in a non-native plant growth."

-And then of course there is the simple fact that nobody wants to see somebody else's rotting fruit litter while enjoying the great outdoors.
+And then, of course, there is a simple fact that nobody wants to see somebody else's rotting fruit litter while enjoying the great outdoors.

 "This myth is common and if you have tossed food waste onto the ground, take a mental note to pack it out next time," the Park concludes.
 "If you see a friend try to toss food waste, let them know at least one of these reasons why they should pack it out instead!"